mntg4u/TgBasicBot/README.md

 - `BOT_TOKEN`
 - `OWNER_ID`

-**2. After deployment, follow the instructions that your bot shows.
-You'll be invited to join our developer's group after the verification of your bot.**
+## Are you a Beginner?

+**Then, You just simply fork the repository first edit `config.py` as mentioned above.
+After your deployment is completed:**

+1. Check your Bot that you created from @BotFather .
+2. If you receive a message as your `/start` command reply, then your deployment was successful otherwise check the application log and you can ask your issues in our support group.
+3. If your deployment is successful then you can send request for the verification of your bot.
-**3. Using [@tgBaSiCBot](https://t.me/tgBaSiCBot) you will be able to verify your bot once your deployment is successfully completed.**
+4. Using [@tgBaSiCBot](https://t.me/tgBaSiCBot) you will be able to verify your bot once your deployment is successful.

-**4. Other institutions will be shared via our developer's group, hope you'll join us soon.**
+5. After the verification process, you'll be invited yo our Private group where access is only for who builded this bot.
+6. If you get the group link then you are ready to build Telegram Bots.
+7. We'll help you to modify or improve this BaSiC bot to an advanced version as per your idea.

 ## Usage

 To run the bot, use the following command: